haptork/easyLambda/_docs/01-welcome.md

 might make MPI more visible outside the niche community.

 There are no libraries in MPI that provide an easy way of using MPI for reusing existing serial algorithms.
 EasyLambda tries to fill this void.
+EasyLambda programs are terse compared to MPI-only implementation with no to little effect on performance.

 ### Why Data-flow and Map-Reduce in easyLambda